Archeryisthebest08/Guardiobot-Extension/README.md

 This helps you make better decisions while navigating Roblox.

+## Coming Soon Features
-Avatar Content Blur Filter: automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
-(COMING SOON)
+1. Avatar Content Blur Filter: automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
-Group Message Content Filter: automatically hides inappropriate messages & other media sent in that group, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
-(COMING SOON)
+2. Group Message Content Filter: automatically hides inappropriate messages & other media sent in that group, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
+3. Phishing & Malware Filter: warns you before you click on a link that may contain malware or phishing content for being flagged.